na-ra/green-time/README.md

 ### Non-Functional Requierements
 1. after passing dates the notes wich has attached to that date, will change color
-2. users can set numbers to notes base on the priority of that note
+2. the application can export notes
-3. the application can export notes
+3. users can set picture for their accounts and it will be shown upright side of the application

 ## Documentations